archatelain/code-for-eco-532/poly.md

 You can run the do-file by clicking on "Execute (do)".

 As you are likely to write multiple scripts for multiple subtasks in your project, it is good practice to have one script call all the other scripts of your project.
-In this way, instead of executing manually all your scripts one by one, you can simply execute this overarching script.
+In this way, instead of executing manually all your scripts one by one, you can simply execute this overarching script to replicate your results.

 <span style="color:#59afe1"> Create a script called "main.do" in your directory. </span>